Zucchini Soup

-Keeping it healthy: I knew I wanted a relatively smooth, pureed soup here.
-I was after a creamy consistency but without relying on copious amounts of heavy cream if possible.
+The goal here is a smooth, pureed soup.
+I wanted a creamy consistency without relying on copious amounts of heavy cream.
 I ended up using potato in the soup base which gives the soup a bit of heft and thickness, something people often mistake for a fully cream-based soup.
-I might finish a soup like this with a tiny splash of cream, or a dollop of plain yogurt instead.
-Delicious either way.
+You could finish this soup lwith a tiny splash of cream, or a dollop of creme fraiche, but quite honestly it’s not necessary.
+Delicious either way!

+This soup is great if you like to meal-prep.
 The bulk of the time commitment here is in the chopping.
-Beyond that the soup only takes about 10-15 minutes once the ingredients start hitting the pot.
+Beyond that the soup only takes about 15 minutes to make once the ingredients start hitting the pot.
+It’s a great make-ahead option and keeps well in a jar, refrigerated, for 4-5 days.

 101 Cookbooks Membership